structurizr/structurizr.github.io/dsl/14-language.md

 - Filtered view: (not applicable)
 - Dynamic view: (not applicable)
 - Deployment view: Include all deployment nodes, infrastructure nodes, and container instances defined within the deployment environment and (optional) software system in scope.

+The wildcard identifier can also be made reluctant (`*?`) for system context, container, and component diagrams: (available from v4.0.0)

+- System Context view: As above, but only adds relationships to/from the scoped software system.
+- Container view: As above, but only adds relationships to/from the containers in the scoped software system.
+- Component view: As above, but only adds relationships to/from the components in the scoped container.

 ### Including relationships